cdotrus/wharf/README.md

 ### Toolchain

 The next layer is the [_Toolchain_](./toolchain) layer, which adds the core EDA tool(s) to the image.
 A toolchain might be AMD Vivado, Synopsys Design Compiler, or QuestaSim.
+These tools are considered integral to your hardware development workflow.

 Available: GHDL